awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

   For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the *AWS Command Line Interface User Guide*\.
 **Note**
-If you use a Raspberry Pi or another 32\-bit ARM device, install AWS CLI V1\.
+If you use a 32\-bit ARM device, such as a Raspberry Pi with a 32\-bit operating system, install AWS CLI V1\.
 AWS CLI V2 isn't available for 32\-bit ARM devices\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI version 1](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)\.

 ## Step 1: Set up an AWS account<a name="getting-started-set-up-aws-account"></a>